 A shift in negotiating power

 Moving into 2023, broad economic, geopolitical and monetary uncertainty, coupled with higher interest rates, makes for a continuation of challenging markets.
-While corporate borrowers have proactively extended their maturity profiles, some borrowers have near-term refinancing requirements.
+While corporate borrowers have proactively extended their maturities profiles, some borrowers have near-term refinancing requirements.
 As such, we anticipate a shift in lender negotiation power, with signs in late 2022 indicating that this shift has already begun.
 Specifically, we have noticed situations where borrowers which don’t have the luxury of waiting for more favourable financing conditions opting to ‘amend and extend’ existing debt to avoid high-single to double-digit borrowing costs.
 This has shifted the negotiation in favour of the lender, giving rise to an increase in lender protection.

 When it comes to negotiations, certain elements of the debt document are easier for lenders to improve.
 For example, ‘flex’ provisions1 are often negotiated and include changes to pricing, original issue discount (OID), call protection and most-favoured-nation (MFN) terms2.
 Other areas of lender focus are historical case studies where lender protection has failed, creating a material loss in value.
 These include improving the language around provisions such as ‘Chewy’ and ‘J.Crew’ clauses.3